ksu-cs-textbooks/cc210/content/02-data-types-math/06-more-on-operations.md

 Note that in this case the term **binary** refers to the fact that the operation is performed on exactly 2 operands, and not that the data is stored in a base-2 (binary) data format.

 This can lead to some confusion among programmers when referring to bitwise operators, which are operators that perform actions on individual bits in a piece of data.
-Many programmers mistakenly call these "binary" operators since they operate on data at the binary level, but the proper term is "bitwise" opeartors.
+Many programmers mistakenly call these "binary" operators since they operate on data at the binary level, but the proper term is "bitwise" operators.

 {{% /notice %}}